SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.TenantExtensions.8b800134.md

 **Assembly:** OfficeDevPnP.Core.dll

 >**This method is obsolete**
->:Please use the DeployApplicationPackageToAppCatalog overloads that don't require you to specify the appCatalogSiteUrl parameter.
+>:Please use the DeployApplicationPackageToAppCatalog overloads on the Web class that don't require you to specify the appCatalogSiteUrl parameter.
 This method will be removed in the October 2017 release.

 ## Syntax
 ```C#